ahinko/home-ops/README.md

 This allows me to:

 * Version control my changes, allowing easy rollback of breaking patches/tinkering/etc
-* Allow for easy reinstall/disaster recovery of a cluster, as everything except persistent data is defined here.
+* Allow for easy reinstall/disaster recovery of a cluster.
 * Version control and declare hardware provisioning, ensuring repeatable and robust hardware configuration.
-* This can be achieved with tools such as Terraform and Ansible for those wanting to use a more standard OS & deployment.
+* This can be achieved with tools like Ansible for those wanting to use a more standard OS & deployment.
 * With Talos and a few scripts that I have written, I can define and provision a cluster easily with as few manual steps as possible.
 * Renovate and a few scripts makes it easy to handle Talos and Kubernetes updates.
 Renovate will create pull requests when new updates are available.
   When the pull requests are merged to the main branch I only need to run a commands to upgrade the cluster.